keithaumiller/thetruthperspective/ai_conversation/README.md

 # AI Conversation Module for Drupal

-This module provides a conversational AI interface for Drupal sites, allowing authenticated users to have persistent conversations with AI models (currently supports Claude from Anthropic).
+This module provides a conversational AI interface for Drupal sites, allowing authenticated users to have persistent conversations with AI models using AWS Bedrock (Claude from Anthropic).

 ## Features

 - **Persistent Conversations**: Each conversation is stored as a Drupal node with full context preservation
 - **Real-time Chat Interface**: AJAX-powered chat interface for seamless user experience
-- **Multiple AI Models**: Support for different Claude models (Sonnet 4, Opus 4)
+- **Multiple AI Models**: Support for different Claude models via AWS Bedrock
 - **Configurable System Prompts**: Set custom context/system prompts for different conversations
 - **User Access Control**: Only authenticated users can create and access their own conversations
 - **Responsive Design**: Mobile-friendly chat interface
+- **AWS Bedrock Integration**: Uses AWS Bedrock for secure, scalable AI access

 ## Requirements

 - Drupal 9.x or 10.x
 - PHP 7.4 or higher
-- Anthropic API key
+- AWS account with Bedrock access
+- AWS SDK for PHP (usually available via Composer)

 ## Installation